 Fécamp’s famous Palais Bénédictine marked the end of our journey.
 Legend has it that in 1863, local wine trader Alexandre Le Grand discovered by chance the recipe for a secret elixir that had been produced at the Bénédictine abbey in Fécamp until the French Revolution.
 He managed to reproduce the elixir and had a palace built especially for distilling this liqueur and displaying his art collections.
-On arriving at the palace just before it closed, Ben and I locked our bikes up and headed into the palace for a guided tour followed by a complimentary glass of Bénédictine liqueur.
+On arriving at the palace just before it closed, we locked our bikes up and headed into the palace for a guided tour followed by a complimentary glass of Bénédictine liqueur.
 It was the perfect blend of art, architecture and alcohol – what better way to top off a day of cycling?

 What is flax?